I’m sharing three ideas on how to decorate vintage ironstone for Christmas.

-In the photo below are my cherished Pfalzgraff plates hung above my antique dresser.
+In the photo below are my cherished Pfaltzgraff plates hung above my antique dresser.

 If you want to hear how I found this dresser for cheap, go here.

-I took the angel of the nativity set and hung it on a plate hanger that has a hook for a cup.
+I took the angel from the nativity set and hung it on a plate hanger with a hook for a cup.

-Here the link for the same one I used, here.
+Here is the link for the same one I used, here.
 (Photos are links, too.)

 Here’s the angel up close.